Tiburonboy/EE_jupyter_notebooks/Circuit_Analysis_with_Python/readme.md

 Preliminary files uploaded for testing.

 ---
-Note: The purpose of this JypyterLab notebook is to draft a technical paper about circuit analysis with python.
+Note: The purpose of this JypyterLab notebook is to draft a technical paper about circuit analysis with Python.
 Once the contents have been completed, much of the dialog and results will be copied to [Typst](https://typst.app/) for conversion to a PDF.
-One column per page seems to work best for code figures and equations.
+One column of text per page seems to work best for code, figures and equations.

 ---